iBoot32/Jailbreak-Documentation-iOS/docs/Tethered_Jailbreak_iPhone_4.md

 This tool (for simplicity's sake) is a batch script.

+This will all be implemented into an automated tool (by me) soon enough.
+This is just so there's some documentation on this process before I forget.

+I will document the tool line-by-line after its release, to make things even simpler.
+This is just what I can do with my time currently pre-release.

 EDIT: THIS 'CODE' IS PREPARED FOR THE iPhone3,3 (iPhone 4 CDMA), but it can be modified by changing the firmware keys and download links and stuff to fit your model.

 ***